ibm-openbmc/device-images/README.md

 OpenBMC power supply firmware

-This directory contains P11 power supply firmware images supplied by the vendors.
-Each PSU firmware should reside in a directory named as the PSU CCIN.
+This directory contains power supply firmware images provided by vendors.
-The firmware image file prefix should be replaced with IBM PSU CCIN and postfix must remain as is.
-The PSU CCIN dir should contains the firmware file and MANIFEST file.
-The contents of CCIN dir can be generated in 2 ways:
+Each PSU firmware should be stored in a directory named after the PSU model.
+The prefix of the firmware image file should be replaced with PSU model, while the postfix should remain unchanged.
+The PSU model directory should contain the firmware image and MANIFEST file.
+The contents of the PSU model directory can be generated as follows:

-* - Use tool to Generate Tarball with PSU image and MANIFEST Script, the tool located at phosphor-psu-code-mgmt/tools/generate-psu-tar then extract the tarball into the PSU CCIN dir.
+* - Use the tool at phosphor-psu-code-mgmt/tools/generate-psu-tar to generate
+    a tarball containing the PSU firmware image and MANIFEST file.
+Then extract the tarball into the PSU model directory.
 OR

-* - Add firmware file to PSU CCIN Dir and create file with the following
+* - Add firmware file to PSU model directory and create MANIFEST file with contents similar to the following:
-    contents:

     purpose=xyz.openbmc_project.Software.Version.VersionPurpose.PSU
     version=003000390031
     extended_version=model=2B1E,manufacturer=

-Note: Files don't exist in this directory will require addition in
+Note: Adding new files to this repo will require change in
       openbmc/meta-phosphor/recipes-phosphor/power/device-images.bb
+      to include the new FWR files into openbmc image.